UofT-DSI/sampling/02_assignments/a1_sampling_and_reproducibility/a1_sampling_and_reproducibility.md

 ### Submission Parameters:
 * Submission Due Date: `HH:MM AM/PM - DD/MM/YYYY`
-* The branch name for your repo should be: `sampling-and-reproducibility`
+* The branch name for your repo should be: `assignment-1`
 * What to submit for this assignment:
     * This markdown file (sampling_and_reproducibility.md) should be populated.
     * The `whitby_covid_tracing.py` should be changed.